Alexander Hays: Civil War

 Hays's last major engagement as a division commander was at Morton's Ford on the Rapidan River in Virginia on February 6, 1864.
 A demonstration in force by II Corps became a bloody fiasco with Hays's division suffering 252 casualties.
 Stories about Hays being drunk on duty arose from that defeat by Confederates of Lt.
 Gen. Richard S. Ewell's corps.
 However, Hays was keenly aware of and sensitive to rumors of his drinking and specifically addressed them in letters to his family.
 And given that his wife, Annie, was present in camp during the Battle of Morton's Ford, it is highly likely that General Hays was sober during the battle.

 When the Army of the Potomac was reorganized in early 1864 under his friend Grant's guidance, Hays was placed in command of the 2nd Brigade of Birney's 3rd Division of the II Corps.
 Hays was unhappy at losing division command but was happy to serve once more under Birney, with whom he had campaigned in III Corps.
 During the Overland Campaign, Hays was killed in action near the junction of the Brock and Plank Roads in the Wilderness, being struck in the head by a Minié ball.

-He was buried in Allegheny Cemetery (Section 8, Lot 149) in Pittsburgh, Pennsylvania.
+He was buried in Allegheny Cemetery in Pittsburgh, Pennsylvania.
 At a campaign stop in Pittsburgh during his run for the presidency, Ulysses S. Grant visited Hays's grave and wept openly.

 Honors

-Post #3 of the Grand Army of the Republic in Pittsburgh was named for General Alexander Hays, as was Fort Hays and the city of Hays in Kansas.
+Post #3 of the Grand Army of the Republic in Pittsburgh was named for General Alexander Hays, as was Fort Hays and the city of Hays, Kansas.

 Alexander Hays Road in Bristow, Virginia, is named for him.
 The road is in New Bristow Village in Bristow, Virginia, adjacent to the Bristoe Station Battlefield.